pbrisbin/yago/README.md

 Note: the long option will become a variable in your script so it is subject to any limitations bash places on variable names (for now).

-Passing `-h` or `--help` to would print and automatically generated help
+Passing `-h` or `--help` to would print an automatically generated help
 message:

 ~~~